 Your procedure will be performed by one of the consultants in our endoscopy suite.

-On arrival you will be received by our reception staff and nursing staff who will support you through our pre-admission process.
+On arrival please ring the number on your letter and one of our nursing staff will collect you from the car park and will support you through our pre-admission process.
 Prior to your procedure nursing staff will take your blood pressure and do vital observations.
 If you are having a flexible sigmoidoscopy an enema will be administered.

 You will then be seen by the consultant, prior to your procedure, and you can ask any questions related to the procedure.
 The consultant will then discuss the risks and benefits of the procedure and you will sign the consent form with the consultant.